 Next was the Po Nagar Cham Tower, which is a Hindu temple that quite literally looked like we had walked onto the set of the Jungle Book, so naturally I absolutely loved it!
-It was however swarmed with tourists, mostly Asian, who seemed to insist on taking hundreds of pictures of everything with various combinations of photos of themselves and so it was annoying trying to find free spots and take our own pictures!
+It was however swarmed with massive busloads of tourists, who seemed to insist on taking hundreds of pictures of everything with various combinations of photos of themselves.
+It was an extreme sport trying to find free spots and take our own pictures!
 But it was incredible and the shrines inside were beautiful.

 Then it was spa time!
 Having spent the day getting annoyed by the volume of tourists, we opted to get our own private mud bath area for the 8 of us who had gone, so that we actually could relax.
 This proved to be a good idea and it was fun soaking in the mud, before entering the very warm bath with what looked and smelled like giant tea bags floating in it.
 I’m sure it was good for our skin.